Traumatic Brain Injury Lawyer in Washington, DC

 What Are Common Side Effects of a Head Injury?

-Accident victims who suffer a traumatic brain injury will often suffer several common symptoms.
+Accident victims who suffer a traumatic brain injury often suffer several common symptoms.
 These include the following:

 Common side effects of TBI include: